Candesartan: Effects, Dosage & Why It's the Best Alternative for Ramipril Cough

 RamiprilCandesartan (approx. equivalent)Other sartans

-An important expectation to set for patients: the dry cough does not disappear immediately after the last ramipril dose.
-Bradykinin is still broken down by the body for some time — most patients report the cough resolving completely within 1–4 weeks.
+An important expectation to set for patients: the dry cough does not disappear immediately after the last ramipril.
+Bradykinin is still broken down by the body for some time – most patients report that the cough disappears completely after 1–4 weeks.
 In some patients it takes up to 3 months.
-If the cough persists under candesartan, another cause (asthma, reflux, other medications) should be investigated.
+If the cough persists on candesartan too, another cause (asthma, reflux, other medications) should be investigated.

 Important: no ACE inhibitor + sartan at the same time!
 ACE inhibitors and sartans must not be combined.
-Dual RAAS blockade increases the risk of kidney failure, life-threatening hyperkalaemia, and severe drops in blood pressure — without improving the protective effect.
-Combination with aliskiren is also contraindicated, especially in diabetic patients.
+Dual RAAS blockade increases the risk of kidney failure, life-threatening hyperkalaemia, and severe drops in blood pressure – without improving the protective effect.
+The combination with aliskiren is also contraindicated, especially in people with diabetes.

-Candesartan is considered one of the best-tolerated antihypertensive medications overall.
-In clinical studies, the side-effect rate under candesartan was barely higher than under placebo — an unusually good profile for a long-term medication.
-This does not mean side effects are impossible.
-There are some specific risks that every candesartan patient should be aware of.
+Candesartan is regarded as one of the best-tolerated blood-pressure medications of all.
+In clinical studies the rate of side effects on candesartan was barely higher than on placebo – an unusually good profile for a long-term medication.
+But this does not mean that side effects are impossible.
+There are some specific risks that every candesartan patient should know.

-Potassium and kidneys: the most important lab values
+Potassium and the kidney: the most important lab values

 Candesartan acts on the RAAS and thereby influences potassium excretion via the kidneys.
-In healthy kidneys this is not a problem — the body self-regulates potassium levels.
-In impaired kidney function, or when potassium supplements or potassium-sparing diuretics are taken concurrently, too much potassium can accumulate in the blood (hyperkalaemia).
-This is dangerous because elevated potassium levels can destabilise heart rhythm.
-For this reason, regular laboratory checks — potassium and creatinine every 3–6 months — are a fixed part of candesartan therapy.
+With healthy kidneys this is no problem – the body regulates the potassium level itself.
+With impaired kidney function, or when taking potassium supplements or potassium-sparing diuretics at the same time, however, too much potassium can build up in the blood (hyperkalaemia).
+This is dangerous because raised potassium levels can destabilise the heart rhythm.
+For this reason, regular lab checks – potassium and creatinine every 3–6 months – are a fixed part of candesartan therapy.

-Also important: creatinine may rise slightly at the start of candesartan therapy — a rise of up to 20–30% is normal and not a reason to stop.
-This is because candesartan slightly relaxes the kidney's blood vessels, temporarily altering filtration.
-Anyone unaware of this may be unnecessarily alarmed at their first blood test.
+Also important: creatinine can rise slightly at the start of candesartan therapy – a rise of up to 20–30% is normal and not a reason to stop.
+This is because candesartan slightly relaxes the kidney vessels and thereby changes filtration in the short term.
+Anyone who does not know this is needlessly alarmed at the first blood result.

 Side effectFrequencyNote